 And minutes later that feeling of uncertainty turned to genuine unease.

 Sat alone in Silence

-Without any drama, Frank gathered the group close.
-In a hushed but calm tone he then asked each by name, whether they’d sit alone in silence and ‘tune into’ the wood at night.
+Without drama, Frank gathered the group close.
+In a hushed but calm tone he asked each by name, whether they’d sit alone in silence and ‘tune into’ the wood at night.

 As senses started to adjust to the new world, the friend of the forest managed with apparent ease to persuade all.
-And so the group which had started to knit and relax was soon being quietly and individually scattered across the undulating thick forest.
+And so the group which had started to knit and relax was quietly and individually scattered across the undulating thick forest hillside.